-Work at The Barn Playhouse
+Work at the Barn Playhouse

-2024 Season
+2026 Season

 Audition Information

-University of Central Florida: Saturday, March 9th
+University of Central Florida - Florida - March 14th

-2024 Season
+2026 Season

 Employment Opportunities

-Compensation: $4,000 for 15 weeks + travel, room, and all meals
+Compensation: $9,500 for 15 weeks + travel, room, and meals - (please read our food policy above)

-Reports To: Technical Director
+Reports To: Production Manager

 RESPONSIBILITIES AND DUTIES

- Contribute to the building, installation, and strike of each set across a busy summer season.
+Supervising and organizing building, installation, and strike of each set across a busy summer season.

- Ensure proper maintenance and usage of all shop equipment and tools.
+Ensure proper maintenance and usage of all shop equipment and tools.

- Supervision of Scenic Interns and Acting Interns working in the Scene Shop.
+Supervision of Scenic Interns and Acting Interns working in the Scene Shop.

- Attend and participate in production meetings as needed.
+Attend and participate in production meetings as needed.

 QUALIFICATIONS